 On your next visit you can follow a family trail in the Unicorn’s Garden, or take our fact-finding quiz.
 There’s also a chance to chat with our friendly costumed interpreters.
 They’re always happy to give you a glimpse into what life at the castle was once like.

-And be sure to pick up a copy of our brand-new Stirling Castle guidebook.
+And look out for our brand-new Stirling Castle guidebook, which will be hitting the shelves soon.
 It’s packed full of fascinating facts and research, just like this blog!
 If you want more Stirling stories right now, there’s more in our dedicated blog category.